Fundamentals

 commands, respectively.

-be immutable, though the contents of certain object types is still free to
+be immutable, though the content of certain object types is still free to

 change.